Skenlrd/ai-bookmark-hub/README.md

 - `npm start` fails: This project uses Vite’s `dev` script.
 Use `npm run dev`.

 AI Categorization
-- The app can auto-categorize bookmarks via a Supabase Edge Function `categorize-bookmark` that calls an AI gateway.
+- The app can auto-categorize bookmarks via a Supabase Edge Function `groq-categorize`.
 - To enable it:
-	1. Deploy the function: `supabase functions deploy categorize-bookmark`
+	1. Deploy the function: `supabase functions deploy groq-categorize`
-	2. Set the secret: `supabase secrets set --project-ref <your-ref> LOVABLE_API_KEY=<your-key>`
+	2. Set the secret: `supabase secrets set --project-ref <your-ref> GROQ_API_KEY=<your-key>`
 	3. In your `.env`, set `VITE_ENABLE_AI_CATEGORIZATION=true` and restart `npm run dev`.
 - If disabled or if the function fails, bookmarks default to `Uncategorized / General`.